 This also suggests that if cognitive enhancements are pursued without efforts to enhance cognitive diversity and improve cooperation they may be collectively self-defeating.
 For example, imagine a cognitive enhancement which increases IQ in each individual it is given to, but in the process causes them to think about problems in similar ways.
 If this enhancement was widely used in a population, it could actually make the populations worse at solving problems because it lowers cognitive diversity.
-Similarly imagine a population has access to a wide range of cognitive enhancements, which both improve individual cognitive abilities and also increases population level cognitive diversity.
+Similarly, imagine a population has access to a wide range of cognitive enhancements, which both improve individual cognitive abilities and also increases population level cognitive diversity.
 If this process makes it more difficult for individuals to cooperate with each other, it could also make the population as a whole worse at solving problems.
 Both these cases show the need for a collective approach to cognitive enhancement which embraces cognitive diversity and moral enhancement technologies.

 6 – Conclusion

 In this paper we have provided a new argument in favour of pursuing cognitive and moral enhancement technologies together.
 We have shown that a plausible consequence of the development of cognitive enhancement technologies is that they will increase cognitive diversity.
-While this has the potential to be tremendously beneficial for society, it may make cooperation between individuals both more difficult.
-Moral enhancement technologies may help improve cooperation between individuals and hence provides one way of mitigating the cost of increased cognitive diversity.
+While this has the potential to be beneficial for society, it may make cooperation between individuals more difficult.
+Moral enhancement technologies may help improve cooperation between individuals and hence provide one way of mitigating the cost of increased cognitive diversity.
 This suggests that the development of cognitive enhancement technologies will drive the need for moral enhancement.

 We further suggested that if cognitive enhancement is pursued in a manner which decreases population level cognitive diversity, or makes it more difficult for individuals to work together, then it may be collectively self-defeating.
 It’s possible to improve the cognitive abilities of all individuals in a group and make the group as a whole worse at solving problems.
 This provides further reasons why research into moral enhancement should be pursued in conjunction with research into cognitive enhancements.